wp-plugins/woocommerce-ajax-add-to-cart-for-variable-products/readme.txt

 1. screenshot-1.jpg

 == Changelog ==

+= 1.1 =
+* Functions updated to work with minicart widget.
+* Now Default cart widget of woocommerce will also update same time with adding to cart.

 = 1.0.3 =
 * Updated the Function in which Cart Fragments was not updating in Chrome.
 Will work on all browser now without issue.